Leveraging a Cognitive Model to Measure Subjective Similarity of Human and GPT-4 Written Content: Methods of Measuring Similarity

 \subsection{Human Subjective Similarity}

+LLM embeddings have been suggested as a method of measuring human similarity judgements \citep{bhatia2022cognitive}, while also capturing the wide range of individuals similarity measures.
+Additionally, comparisons of LLM behavior have also demonstrated human-like variability \citep{bhatia2024exploring}, suggesting these embeddings could be useful for capturing the variety of human similarity judgements.
+Cognitive models that rely on representations of information from GAI models have been shown to adequately account for the wide range of human behavior \citep{Mitsopoulos2023Psychologically}.

+However, for these methods to function properly there must be a connection between the way that similarity is measured in humans and GAI models.
+Previous applications in applying visual GAI models onto representing decision-making tasks in humans relied on the close connection to these model representations and human representations \citep{higgins2016beta, higgins2021unsupervised}.
+For this reason, we devised a metric of human subjective similarity that takes into account the confidence of document categorization as well as the time it takes participants to categorize documents.

-To compare methods for evaluating the similarity of email documents, we use as a target our own devised metric of human subjective similarity.
-To determine this value, we use the category of human participant annotations, their annotation confidence, and the speed of their annotation.
-For accuracy and confidence, a higher value in our human subjective similarity metric signifies that participants were more likely to categorize an emails as being a member of that group.
+To determine the human subjective similarity measure, we use the category of human participant annotations, their annotation confidence, and the speed of their annotation.
+For accuracy and confidence, a higher value in our human subjective similarity metric signifies that participants were more likely to categorize an emails as being a member of that group, and more confident in their categorization.
 For reaction time, a lower value indicates that the document is more immediately obviously a member of a group and thus has a higher similarity to other members of that group.
+The result is a value that is difficult for a standard similarity metric to account for, as the annotations made in this dataset occurred in a learning setting where earlier trials had less accuracy, which also impacted reaction time and confidence.

 The reaction time and confidence weighted subjective similarity of an email $x$ is given by multiplying the probability of a human participant categorizing that email as category $c$ giving $cs(x|c) = p(c|x)r(c|x)c(c|x)$. where $p(c|x)$ is the probability of categorization, $r(c|x)$ is the reaction time normalized to between 0 and 1, and $c(c|x)$ is the confidence additionally normalized to between 0 and 1.
-The soft-max of this $cs(x|c)$ value is the resulting similarity metric, with the equation shown in the supplementary materials.
+The soft-max of this $cs(x|c)$ value is the resulting similarity metric, with the equation shown in the supplementary materials\footnote{\url{https://osf.io/wbg3r/}}.

+Figure \ref{fig:Figure0} shows the average human similarity measures for each of the 1440 emails in the dataset.
+The human ham and human phishing similarities are calculated according to Equation \ref{eq:humanSubjective} by averaging the accuracy, reaction time, and confidence across all participants in the dataset.
+It is also possible to calculate this subjective similarity for an individual only using the documents that subject categorized.
+We next compare similarity measures in their ability to capture individual human subjective similarity.